-Stevivor.com follows a simple review score scale that we work hard at to be balanced and fair.
-We never assign a review score until after writing our reviews up; that overall sentiment is then taken and matched to the scale you’ll find below.
+Stevivor follows a simple rating structure that we continually work hard at to be balanced and fair.
+We never assign a review score until after writing our reviews up; that overall sentiment is then taken and matched to the scales you’ll find below.

 We make full use of the scale, as you’ll see – so an 8 doesn’t mean average.
 Far from it, in fact.

 Stevivor’s staff of writers have agreed upon the following guidelines in regards to overall review scores (and yes, we do issue scores in .5 increments as well):

 1 to 1.5 out of 10: Awful

 This is the sort of product we wouldn’t recommend to our worst enemy.
 Buggy, uninspired and not worth the plastic the cartridge, CD, DVD or Blu-ray it was printed on.
 Yeah, we know digital games are a thing.
 The analogy still works.

 Not much better than a 1/10 score, but perhaps with less bugs.
 Still, a slightly more polished game doesn’t mean you’re really going to want to play it.